opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 To avoid this circumstance when using either query DSL or the REST API, you can use a custom analyzer or map the field as `keyword`, which performs an exact-match search.
 See [Keyword field type]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/keyword/) for the latter option.

-For a list of characters that should be avoided when field type is `text`, see [Word Boundaries](https://unicode.org/reports/tr29/#Word_Boundaries).
+For a list of characters that should be avoided for `text` field types, see [Word Boundaries](https://unicode.org/reports/tr29/#Word_Boundaries).